Kasaragod district: Administration

-Kasargod district consists of two revenue subdivisions- Kasargod and Kanhangad.
-For sake of rural administration, 38 Gram Panchayats are combined in 6 Blocks, which together form the Kasargod District Panchayat.
-For the sake of urban administration, 3 municipal towns are there.
+The district administration is headed by the District Collector, and the incumbent collector is Inbasekar K IAS.
+Kasargod district consists of two revenue subdivisions- Kasargod and Kanhangad, each headed by a Revenue Divisional Officer (RDO).
+For land revenue administration, The district is further divided into 128 revenue villages which together form 4 taluks.For sake of rural administration, 38 Gram Panchayats are combined in 6 Blocks, which together form the Kasargod District Panchayat.
+For the sake of urban administration, 3 municipalities are there.

 For the representation of Kasargod in Kerala Legislative Assembly, there are 5 assembly constituencies.
-These are included in the Kasaragod (Lok Sabha constituency).
+These are included in the Kasaragod (Lok Sabha constituency).For rural governance, the Kasaragod District Panchayat functions at the apex level, with 6 block panchayats at the block level and 38 gram panchayats at the village level for local self-governance.

-The district is further divided into 128 villages which together form 4 subdistricts.

 Major Towns

 The major towns of the district include: